Sony RX100 V versus Nikon D700

 - More modern: Reflects 8 years and 3 months of technical progress since the D700 launch.

-Reasons to prefer the Nikon D700:
+Advantages of the Nikon D700:

 - Better image quality: Scores markedly higher (10 points) in the DXO overall evaluation.